What Is Porcelain Veneers?

 How long do Porcelain Veneers last?

 Porcelain Veneers generally last between 7 and 15 years.
 After this, the veneers may need to be replaced.
 It is important to visit your dentist for regular dental check-ups, once in six months, to maintain the veneers and achieve the best oral health.
+As porcelain veneers don’t stain or get discolored; they are durable, long-lasting and stain-resistant.
+Porcelain has the characteristic of glass-like materials, that can never be able to change the color until it is time to change them.
+However, care is needed for Porcelain Veneers to last long.

 What care is needed for Porcelain Veneers?